-Some of the practices that the Clayton Act focused on included price discrimination, monopolization, mergers and acquisitions that reduced competition, etc. The US Congress passed the Celler-Kefauver Act in 1950 to strengthen the power of the Clayton Act to regulate mergers and acquisitions that lessen competition.
+Some of the practices that the Clayton Act focused on included price discrimination, monopolization, and mergers and acquisitions that reduced competition.
+The US Congress passed the Celler-Kefauver Act in 1950 to strengthen the power of the Clayton Act to regulate mergers and acquisitions that lessen competition.
 Specifically, the Celler-Kefauver Act prevents vertical and conglomerate mergers that can reduce competition.

 Impact of the Celler-Kefauver Act

-When public companies are planning a vertical merger or acquisition, it must first write to the Department of Justice and the Federal Trade Commission.
+When public companies are planning a vertical merger or acquisition, they must inform the Department of Justice and the Federal Trade Commission.
 The government agencies reserve the right to reject or approve such a transaction, depending on its findings.

-If the government finds that such a merger is intended to prevent fair access to competitors offering similar products and create barriers to entry, the merger cannot be approved.
-However, if the government finds that an intended vertical merger will not limit access to other companies selling similar products, the merger will not be rejected.
+If the government finds that such a merger is intended to prevent fair access to competitors offering similar products and create barriers to entry, the merger will not be approved.
+However, if the government finds that an intended vertical merger will not limit access for other companies selling similar products, the merger will be approved.

 Vertical Mergers vs. Conglomerate Mergers